r043v/rdd/readme.txt

-not any, but i not made serious test :) it must be for now only some memory leak, nothing serious there are no check test .. so, a bad dump can crash maybe list are rewrited in the inverse order, was not try in fact, give me a touch!
+not any, but i not made serious test :) it must be for now only some memory leak, nothing serious there are no check test .. so, a bad dump can crash

 but, hey this is an alpha ;)